meyer-lab/asmlab.org/_CV/CV.typ

 }

 #let fmt_author(a) = {
+  if "literal" in a { return a.literal }
   let initials = init_name(a.given)
   if "dropping-particle" in a {
     initials + " " + a.at("dropping-particle") + " " + a.family